 Prospective graduate students

-We are looking for highly motivated team members interested in plant and ecosystem ecology, natural resources, and with a keen interest in using geospatial technologies for resource management.
+We will advertise positions here when available.
+I am interested in highly motivated team members interested in plant and ecosystem ecology, natural resources, and with a keen interest in using geospatial technologies for resource management.
 We value enthusiastic and creative students, hard-working, productive and great team members.
 Research topics for prospective master and Ph.D students are open in the field of functional ecology, ecosystem ecology, and remote sensing.
-We promote diversity and inclusion in our lab, and welcome all interested students to join us regardless of race, gender, origin, and cultural background.
-Candidates from underrepresented groups are encouraged to apply.
+We welcome all interested students to join us.

-– For US Citizens or permanent residents: the NSF GRFP, the GEM fellowship program (GEM targets underrepresented groups in STEM)
+- US Citizens or permanent resident: the NSF GRFP, the GEM fellowship program (GEM targets underrepresented groups in STEM), and NIFA predoctoral fellowship

 - International students: the Fulbright Scholar Program and the American Association of University Women are good options.

 We will advertise postdoc positions when funding is available.
-In the meantime, if you are looking for a postdoc and your research interests are aligned with our themes, send an email to Sandra.Duran@colostate.edu and let’s explore options for developing an application for a postdoctoral fellowship.
-Funding options include:
+In the meantime, if you are looking for a postdoc and your research interests are aligned with our themes, send an email to Sandra.Duran@colostate.edu and let’s explore options for developing an application for a fellowship.
+Several funding options are available for US citizens and international scholars: